jschrack/CYBR-8420/Deliverables/Code Analysis/Code Analysis.md

-## Code Review Stratgey
+## Code Review Strategy

 ### Relevant Code Modules
-Scope your code review effort to specific code modules/files relevant to misuse cases, assurance claims, and threat models.
-This is a scenario or weakness-based approach.
+Based on our misuse cases, assurance claims, and threat models, the following modules/files have been determined to be within scope:
+- Authentication and Authorization
+    - Access controls properly implemented
+    - Securely managed session tokens
+    - Hardcoded credentials
+    - 2FA implementation
+- Database and Data Integrity
+    - Database config
+    - Input validation and sanitization
+    - Data Access Layer
+- File Handling
+    - Path Traversal
+    - Access control
+    - Secure file handling
+- API endpoints relating to grades, users, quizzes
+    - Proper authentication and authorization
+- Application logging

 ### CWEs
 Identify a list of 5-10 CWEs (as specific as possible) that would be most important for findings from your manual or automated code review.
 The selection of CWEs will depend on the type of programming language, platform, and architecture of your project.
 Knowing what you are looking for in a large codebase will help you focus your efforts.
 This is a checklist-based approach.